Zen: Buddha-nature and innate enlightenment

 Thus, the Zen path is one of recognizing the inherently enlightened source that is already here.
 Indeed, the Zen insight and path are based on that innate awakening.
 By the time of the codification of the Platform Sutra (c.
-8th to 13th century), the Zen scripture par excellence, original enlightenment had become a central teaching of the Zen tradition.
+8th to 13th centuries), the Zen scripture par excellence, original enlightenment had become a central teaching of the Zen tradition.

-Historically influential Chan schools like East Mountain and Hongzhou drew on the Awakening of Faith in their teachings on the buddha-mind, "the true mind as Suchness", which Hongzhou compared to a clear mirror.
+Historically influential Chan schools like the East Mountain Teaching and Hongzhou drew on the Awakening of Faith in their teachings on the Buddha-mind, "the true mind as Suchness", which Hongzhou compared to a clear mirror.
 Similarly, the Tang master Guifeng Zongmi draws on the Sutra of Perfect Enlightenment when he writes that "all sentient beings without exception have the intrinsically enlightened true mind", which is a "clear and bright ever-present awareness" that gets covered over by deluded thoughts.
 The importance of the concept of the innately awakened mind for Zen is such that it even became an alternative name for Zen, the "Buddha-mind school".